xxoo/jsex/readme.md

 ## Is there any other difference between JSON and jsex?
 Yes, there are a few differences.
-* `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types
-* When serializing strings, jsex doesn't do unnecessary escapes, most unicode characters will be as is.
-ASCII control characters will be escaped as `\x00` alike.
 * `0` and `-0` are different in jsex
-* Objects returned from `parseJsex` have a `null` prototype.
+* Deserialized Object (from `parseJsex`) has a `null` prototype.
 Which means it is safe to use any key name. except `__proto__`.
+* `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types
-* You can choose whether or not sorting the keys in `toJsex(data, sorting)`.
-In some particular cases it makes sance. eg: Comparing data structure
+* You can choose whether or not sorting the keys by the 2nd param in `toJsex`.
+In some particular cases it makes sance. eg: Comparing data structure.
+* By default ASCII control characters in string will be escaped as `\xff` alike(rather then `\uffff`).
+You can change this behavior by the 3rd param in `toJsex`.

 ## When should I use jsex?
-When your javascript project needs to store data, or share data between other javascript projects, and JSON is not good enough for you.
-Then it is recommend to try out jsex.
+When you are using javascript and JSON is not good enough for you.